mattfeng/next-mdx-remote/README.md

 hydrate(
   // the direct return value of `renderToString`
   source: CompiledMdxSourceType,
-  // should be the exact same components that were passed to renderToString options?: {
+  // should be the exact same components/provider that were passed to renderToString options?: {
-    components: { name: React.ComponentType }
+    components?: { name: React.ComponentType },
+    provider?: { component: React.ProviderType, props: { [key:string]: any } },
   }
 )
 ```